 -

 - A thesaurus can be a valuable tool for finding more specific verbs.
-However, be careful not to choose a word that you don't fully understand or that doesn't fit the context of your sentence.
+Still, be careful not to choose a word that you don't fully understand or that doesn't fit the context of your sentence.
 Always prioritize clarity and accuracy over sounding impressive.

 -